TheMonitrix/monitrix/docs/contributing/development.md

 ## How do I run it locally?

-SigNoz has three main components: Clickhouse, Backend, and Frontend.
+Monitrix has three main components: Clickhouse, Backend, and Frontend.
 Let's set them up one by one.

 ### 1. Setting up Clickhouse